bitlogic/hello-docker/5-docker-swarm/README.md

 ### Our first swarm service

-We are going to start by creating a service using 5 instnces of **nginx**
+We are going to start by creating a service:

 ```
 $ docker service create --replicas 5 -p 80:80 --name web nginx:1.12